 Well according to the EPA (Environmental Protection Agency), when biomedical waste is improperly managed, it places health care workers, sanitation workers, and the general public at risk for contracting dangerous diseases.
-Of course nobody wants that, so here are the 3 things you should know about bio hazard waste:
+Of course nobody wants that, so here are the 3 things you should know about Medical Waste Removal in Florida:

 1) What is a bio hazard?